Tips and Advice for Senior Travellers

 Enjoying Your Trip

 Travelling can be tiring, so don’t overdo it.
-Whenever you need, take a break and don’t feel guilty about spending a day relaxing at your hotel or vacation rental.
+Whenever you need to, take a break, and don’t feel guilty about spending a day relaxing at your hotel or vacation rental.

 Immerse yourself in the local culture: Travelling is a great opportunity to immerse yourself in the local culture.
 Try local cuisine, attend cultural events, and visit museums and historical landmarks.
 Engage with locals and learn about their customs and traditions.